Where does your organization fall on the Social Capital Index?

 While historically the Social Capital Index has always needed to be calculated by hand, with the development of CQL’s new database, PORTAL, we have included an analytics template that will not only automatically calculate the social capital index for agencies, but also agencies have the option to compare their data to a national metric to see which areas they are excelling and which they could use improvement.
 Here is an example of the PORTAL export:

-Analytics By Support Needs: Step-By-Step Directions
+Analytics By Social Capital Index: Step-By-Step Directions

 - Log in to your PORTAL account